nunomourinho/forensicVmAutopsyUserManual/docs/user/convert_to_vm.rst

 4. **Driver Installation Phase**:

-   This step focuses on the installation of required KVM drivers.
+   This step focuses on the installation of required :term:`KVM drivers`.
 The messages in this phase are color-coded:

    - **Green**: Success indicators.
    - **Blue**: Warnings.